 Modern LTE Coverage

-In the past several years, 3rd party cell phone service providers have arisen such as Republic Wireless, Project FI, and Mint Mobile.
+Several years ago there were only a couple of major cell phone companies.
+In the past several years, several smaller cell phone service providers have arisen such as Republic Wireless, Project FI, and Mint Mobile.
 These 3rd party providers piggyback on the larger networks.
-For example, Mint Mobile provides service through the T-Mobile network.
-Project FI provides service through Sprint, wifi internet, and other cell phone networks.
+Mint Mobile provides service through the T-Mobile network.
+Project FI provides service through Sprint.
 These alternative cell phone providers are often no-contract, prepaid plans that offer service much cheaper than the main wireless companies.